firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//3) Real Time Queries On employeeList
+## 3) Real Time Queries On employeeList
-//Solving Real Time Queries Using Java 8 Features - Employee Management System
+Solving Real Time Queries Using Java 8 Features - Employee Management System
-//Query 3.1 : How many male and female employees are there in the organization?
+### Query 3.1 : How many male and female employees are there in the organization?

 For queries such as above where you need to group the input elements, use the Collectors.groupingBy() method.
 In this query, we use Collectors.groupingBy() method which takes two arguments.
 We pass Employee::getGender as first argument which groups the input elements based on gender and Collectors.counting() as second argument which counts the number of entries in each group.